pipe-cd/pipecd/docs/content/en/blog/news/control-plane-on-ecs.md

 ---

 This blog is a part of PipeCD best practice series, a guideline for you to operate your own PipeCD on Amazon ECS.
-Now we can deploy the control plane to kubernetes cluster, but some developers that would like to introduce PipeCD can not prepare kubernetes environments.
+Currently, we can deploy the control plane to kubernetes cluster, but some developers that would like to introduce PipeCD can not prepare kubernetes environments.
 PipeCD started supporting deployment control plane on docker-compose, so this blog introduce one way how to deploy control plane on ECS.

 ### Architecture
 > Note: Please refer to [architecture-overview](docs/user-guide/managing-controlplane/architecture-overview/) docs for definitions of PipeCD components such as server, ops, cache, datastore and filestore.